AdamKeith1/System-Verilog-Lunar-Lander/README.md

   - fuel
   - status (crashed or landed)

-Specific to FPGA modeled on (https://verilog.ecn.purdue.edu/) - a verilog simulator created by course coordinator Niraj Menon
+Specific to FPGA modeled on (https://verilog.ecn.purdue.edu/)